stonemjs/docs/src/docs/essentials/logging.md

 - Use `info()` for general application state.
 - Use `warn()` for unexpected but non-fatal conditions.
 - Use `error()` only when something truly failed and should be investigated.
-- Use `trace()` sparingly — it's meant for very fine-grained diagnostics.
+- Use `trace()` sparingly, it's meant for very fine-grained diagnostics.

-Don’t log everything all the time — too much logging can hide real problems in a sea of noise.
+Don’t log everything all the time, too much logging can hide real problems in a sea of noise.

 #### Avoid logging sensitive data